ous-uio-bioinfo-core/batch-adjust-warning-figures/README.md

-README for the batchnormwarning_figures git repository.
+README for the batch adjust warning figures git repository.
 ----------------------

 This project consists of the r-code that produces the figures used in "Methods that remove batch effects while retaining group